NadiiaBulmak/support-agent/README.md

 Possible statuses are `success`, `needs_clarification`, `out_of_scope`, `safety_escalation`, and `error`.

+`confidence` is an application-level estimate selected by the workflow for its outcome (for example, `0.95` after answer validation, `0.8` for clarification, and `1.0` for deterministic refusals).
+It is not a calibrated probability.

 ## Local Setup

 This section is the complete local setup path.
 The application is the NestJS API; PostgreSQL is provided separately by Docker Compose.
 The API does not start the database automatically.